Skip to main contentSkip to main content

 Safety First: Why Ortho-K is the Safest Choice

-As a parent, your child’s safety is your top priority.
+For parents, your child’s safety is your top priority.
 When it comes to vision correction, Ortho-K is the safest option for active kids.
 Unlike glasses, there’s no risk of them breaking and causing an eye injury.
 And while contact lenses carry a risk of infection, the risk with Ortho-K is minimal when proper hygiene is followed.
 In fact, a study published in a peer-reviewed journal found the incidence of microbial keratitis with overnight Ortho-K to be comparable to that of other overnight contact lens modalities [2].
 What about LASIK?
 While LASIK is a popular option for adults, it’s not recommended for children and teens whose eyes are still developing.
 Furthermore, LASIK involves creating a flap in the cornea, which can be at risk of displacement from a direct blow to the eye, a common occurrence in contact sports.
 With Ortho-K, there are no such risks.

 This chart highlights the significant safety advantages of Ortho-K for young athletes compared to other vision correction methods.